ShanJiang21/shanjiang21.github.io/_posts/2020-03-04-Proust-Questionnaire.md

 __10.__What do you most dislike about your appearance?

 Perhaps the round face?
+I am not quite confident in my appearance since my teenager years.

-**11.** Whichliving person do you most despise?
+**11.** Which iving person do you most despise?

 __12.__What is the quality you most like in a man?